dacharyc/spike-procedural-testing/technical-specification.md

 - ✅ Interface-driven design enables future extensibility
 - ✅ Zero-config operation for 90% of use cases
 - ✅ Progressive configuration for complex scenarios
-- ✅ 12-week implementation plan with clear milestones
+- ✅ Phased implementation plan with clear milestones
 - ✅ Comprehensive testing strategy
 - ✅ Low overall risk with strong mitigation strategies

 **Next Steps**:
-1. Review and discuss open questions
+1. Review and approve technical specification
-2. Finalize any architectural decisions
-3. Set up project repository and development environment
+2. Set up project repository and development environment
-4. Begin Week 1 implementation (Foundation)
+3. Begin Milestone 1 implementation (Foundation)

 **Questions or Concerns?**
 This specification is a living document.
 Please provide feedback on:
 - Technical approach
-- Implementation timeline
+- Implementation plan
-- Open questions
 - Any missing details or concerns